benbarraclough/BeerGoggleGames/src/content/activities/pub-golf.md

 ---
 title: Pub Golf
-cover: BGGBW.webp
-excerpt: >-
-  Description: A drinking marathon of many bars or pubs that requires you to have a drink in each.
+excerpt: 'A drinking marathon of many bars or pubs that requires you to have a drink in each.'
 ---
-4. Pub Golf

 ![](/images/pubgolf.webp)